Skip to Main Content

 7. Documentation describing all of the above.

 Many research funders and research policies require that a Research Data Management Plan has been completed.
-Some funder requirements are detailed on the Funder requirements tab.
+Some funder requirements are detailed on the Funder requirements page.

-The tabbed pages on this Toolkit will assist you to complete each section of the Plan:
+The pages on this Toolkit will assist you to complete each section of the Plan:

 • FAIR and CARE - Following FAIR principles ensures that your data is findable, accessible, interoperable and reusable (FAIR).
 CARE principles complement the existing FAIR principles to ensure Indigenous governance over the data and its use is respected.